imReker/rkNativeLib/README.md

 See Reker::NativeLib::RKShell::LaunchSessionByUri(String^ szUri)
 ```

-Things like change volume are under research and maybe nerver update again because of Windows 10 Mobile are released.
+Things like change volume are under research and maybe never update again because Windows 10 Mobile are released.